 What is premature ejaculation?

-What counts as having premature ejaculation?
+What causes premature ejaculation?

-- be under a lot of stress
+- are under a lot of stress

 - have erectile dysfunction